tsuz/go-pine/backtest/README.md

 ### Limit Order

-Limit order will be placed and valid until either it is executed or cancelled.
+Limit order will be placed and open until either it is executed or cancelled.